huggingface/blog/starchat-alpha.md

 For the purposes of this blog post, we’ll use the OpenAssistant dataset to fine-tune StarCoder since it has a permissive license and was produced entirely by humans.

-The raw dataset is formatted as a collection of conversation trees, so we’ve preprocessed it so that each row corresponds to a single dialogue between the user and assistant.
+The raw dataset is formatted as a collection of conversation trees, so we’ve preprocessed it so that each row corresponds to a single dialogue between the user and the assistant.
 To avoid deviating too far from the data that StarCoder was pretrained on, we’ve also filtered it for English dialogues.

 Let’s start by downloading the processed dataset from the Hub: